VoxelCubes/PanelCleaner/docs/faq.md

 pip install python-magic-bin
 ```

+## The Windows exe takes a long time to start, what's going on?

+Since this exe bundles all the dependencies into a single file, it needs to unpack them first, which can take a while.
+Please be patient.
+Using any of the other methods won't have this problem.

 ## Will profiles I set up with the CLI work with the GUI?

 Yes, they will.
 The GUI is just a wrapper around the CLI, so it will use the same profiles.